 Round The World Tickets are a popular way to travel around the world, but is it the best ticket for your trip?
 Many travel writers really sell Round The World Tickets, they’re generally seen as cheaper and more convenient than buying as you go.
-You pay one bulk price and it’s all prebooked, so you don’t have to worry about booking ahead on the road.
-However, they will not be the best for all trips, it all depends on the amount of time you plan to travel for and where you plan to travel to (some less popular destinations won’t be available on a Round The World Ticket).
+You pay one bulk price and it’s all pre booked, so you don’t have to worry about booking ahead on the road.
+However, they will not be the best for all trips, it all depends on the amount of time you plan to travel for and where you plan to travel to.
+For example, some less popular destinations won’t be available on a Round The World Ticket.

 How Much Will A Round The World Ticket Cost?

 In all honesty, I can’t answer this question.
-The cost of a Round The World Ticket will is dependent on so many factors!
+The cost of a Round The World Ticket will is dependent on so many factors.
 The cost will depend on how many stops you make, which airports you use, the distance covered and how long you travel for, to name just a few components that’ll make up the price.
-I would advise you to have a good shop around and get a few prices, maybe change your destinations or time schedule and see if it affects the price.
+I would advise you to have a good shop around and get a few prices.
+It may be worth changing your destinations or time schedule and see if it affects the price.